Zscaler (NASDAQ:ZS) Price Target Raised to $310.00

-Zscaler (NASDAQ:ZS – Free Report) had its price target raised by Scotiabank from $242.00 to $310.00 in a report issued on Friday,Benzinga reports.
-They currently have a sector outperform rating on the stock.
+Zscaler (NASDAQ:ZS – Get Free Report) had its price objective increased by investment analysts at JMP Securities from $240.00 to $310.00 in a research note issued to investors on Friday,Benzinga reports.
+The firm currently has a “market outperform” rating on the stock.
+JMP Securities’ target price would suggest a potential upside of 13.13% from the stock’s current price.

-A number of other brokerages also recently issued reports on ZS.
-Roth Capital reaffirmed a “neutral” rating on shares of Zscaler in a research note on Wednesday.
-JPMorgan Chase & Co. raised their target price on Zscaler from $250.00 to $275.00 and gave the company an “overweight” rating in a report on Friday, May 23rd.
-BNP Paribas upgraded Zscaler from a “neutral” rating to an “outperform” rating and set a $260.00 target price for the company in a report on Monday, April 28th.
-Wells Fargo & Company increased their price target on Zscaler from $210.00 to $260.00 and gave the company an “equal weight” rating in a research report on Friday.
-Finally, Piper Sandler reaffirmed a “neutral” rating and issued a $260.00 price target (up previously from $235.00) on shares of Zscaler in a research report on Friday.
-Ten analysts have rated the stock with a hold rating and twenty-seven have given a buy rating to the company.
-According to data from MarketBeat, Zscaler has an average rating of “Moderate Buy” and an average target price of $275.12.
+A number of other research analysts also recently issued reports on the company.
+Roth Capital reiterated a “neutral” rating on shares of Zscaler in a report on Wednesday.
+Royal Bank of Canada lifted their price target on Zscaler from $230.00 to $250.00 and gave the company an “outperform” rating in a report on Thursday, March 6th.
+UBS Group lifted their price target on Zscaler from $250.00 to $260.00 and gave the company a “buy” rating in a report on Thursday, March 6th.
+BNP Paribas upgraded Zscaler from a “neutral” rating to an “outperform” rating and set a $260.00 price target on the stock in a report on Monday, April 28th.
+Finally, The Goldman Sachs Group set a $207.00 price target on Zscaler and gave the company a “neutral” rating in a report on Thursday, March 6th.
+Ten equities research analysts have rated the stock with a hold rating and twenty-seven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Moderate Buy” and a consensus price target of $275.12.

-Zscaler (NASDAQ:ZS – Get Free Report) last announced its earnings results on Thursday, May 29th.
-The company reported $0.84 earnings per share for the quarter, topping the consensus estimate of $0.76 by $0.08.
+Zscaler (NASDAQ:ZS – Get Free Report) last announced its quarterly earnings results on Thursday, May 29th.
+The company reported $0.84 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.76 by $0.08.
 Zscaler had a negative return on equity of 0.75% and a negative net margin of 1.58%.
-The business had revenue of $678.03 million during the quarter, compared to the consensus estimate of $667.13 million.
-During the same period in the prior year, the company posted $0.88 EPS.
-The business’s quarterly revenue was up 22.6% on a year-over-year basis.
-Analysts anticipate that Zscaler will post -0.1 earnings per share for the current fiscal year.
+The business had revenue of $678.03 million for the quarter, compared to the consensus estimate of $667.13 million.
+During the same period last year, the business posted $0.88 EPS.
+The business’s revenue was up 22.6% compared to the same quarter last year.
+Research analysts predict that Zscaler will post -0.1 EPS for the current year.

-In other Zscaler news, insider Syam Nair sold 28,947 shares of the business’s stock in a transaction on Friday, May 16th.
-The stock was sold at an average price of $250.00, for a total transaction of $7,236,750.00.
-Following the sale, the insider now directly owns 110,566 shares in the company, valued at approximately $27,641,500.
-The trade was a 20.75% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, major shareholder Ajay Mangal sold 190,480 shares of the business’s stock in a transaction on Monday, March 17th.
-The stock was sold at an average price of $200.69, for a total value of $38,227,431.20.
-Following the sale, the insider now owns 2,580,210 shares in the company, valued at approximately $517,822,344.90.
-The trade was a 6.87% decrease in their ownership of the stock.
+In other news, CEO Jagtar Singh Chaudhry sold 2,155 shares of the business’s stock in a transaction dated Tuesday, March 18th.
+The stock was sold at an average price of $199.15, for a total value of $429,168.25.
+Following the completion of the transaction, the chief executive officer now owns 356,414 shares of the company’s stock, valued at $70,979,848.10.
+The trade was a 0.60% decrease in their position.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, insider Syam Nair sold 28,947 shares of the business’s stock in a transaction dated Friday, May 16th.
+The shares were sold at an average price of $250.00, for a total value of $7,236,750.00.
+Following the completion of the transaction, the insider now directly owns 110,566 shares of the company’s stock, valued at approximately $27,641,500.
+This trade represents a 20.75% decrease in their position.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 241,771 shares of company stock worth $50,165,040 over the last three months.
-18.10% of the stock is currently owned by corporate insiders.
+In the last 90 days, insiders have sold 241,771 shares of company stock worth $50,165,040.
+18.10% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Zscaler

-Several institutional investors have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. grew its position in Zscaler by 3.1% during the first quarter.
-Vanguard Group Inc. now owns 9,890,506 shares of the company’s stock valued at $1,962,474,000 after acquiring an additional 294,034 shares during the period.
-Goldman Sachs Group Inc. boosted its holdings in Zscaler by 23.4% in the first quarter.
-Goldman Sachs Group Inc. now owns 3,048,238 shares of the company’s stock valued at $604,831,000 after purchasing an additional 578,883 shares during the last quarter.
-T. Rowe Price Investment Management Inc. acquired a new stake in Zscaler during the first quarter valued at approximately $516,622,000.
-Geode Capital Management LLC raised its stake in Zscaler by 2.0% during the fourth quarter.
-Geode Capital Management LLC now owns 1,658,406 shares of the company’s stock valued at $298,710,000 after buying an additional 32,545 shares in the last quarter.
-Finally, Pictet Asset Management Holding SA raised its stake in Zscaler by 25.8% during the fourth quarter.
-Pictet Asset Management Holding SA now owns 1,618,176 shares of the company’s stock valued at $291,935,000 after buying an additional 332,307 shares in the last quarter.
-46.45% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently modified their holdings of the stock.
+Quintet Private Bank Europe S.A. lifted its holdings in shares of Zscaler by 4.7% in the 1st quarter.
+Quintet Private Bank Europe S.A. now owns 1,120 shares of the company’s stock valued at $222,000 after buying an additional 50 shares during the period.
+Corebridge Financial Inc. boosted its position in Zscaler by 0.5% during the fourth quarter.
+Corebridge Financial Inc. now owns 11,695 shares of the company’s stock worth $2,110,000 after purchasing an additional 54 shares in the last quarter.
+Erste Asset Management GmbH grew its holdings in Zscaler by 0.6% in the fourth quarter.
+Erste Asset Management GmbH now owns 9,780 shares of the company’s stock valued at $1,805,000 after purchasing an additional 56 shares during the period.
+Ironwood Investment Management LLC increased its position in shares of Zscaler by 1.0% in the fourth quarter.
+Ironwood Investment Management LLC now owns 6,249 shares of the company’s stock valued at $1,127,000 after buying an additional 64 shares in the last quarter.
+Finally, Cerity Partners LLC raised its stake in shares of Zscaler by 0.3% during the 1st quarter.
+Cerity Partners LLC now owns 22,928 shares of the company’s stock worth $4,549,000 after buying an additional 68 shares during the period.
+Institutional investors and hedge funds own 46.45% of the company’s stock.

 Zscaler Company Profile